 Author response: Thank you.
 We’ve made revisions (step 1.2.2-1.2.4) and added new citation from Dr. Zhang’s Lab.

-In addition, the method to purify digested plasmid also followed their protocol.
-Please refer to Line 148 of the revised manuscript.
+In addition, we added a “Note” to describe the method for purifying digested plasmid.
+Please refer to Line 147 to 150 of the revised manuscript.

 Line 124: please add details if not performed according to manufacturer's instructions, or mention that manufacturer's instructions were followed.